lars-3010/mcp-context-forge/docs/docs/deployment/ibm-code-engine.md

 ## 9. Gunicorn configuration (optional tuning)

 The container starts `gunicorn` with the settings defined in **`gunicorn.conf.py`** found at the project root.
-If you need to change worker counts, ports, or time-outs, edit this file **before** you build the image (`make podman` or `make docker`).
+If you need to change worker counts, ports, or time-outs, edit this file **before** you build the image (`task podman` or `task docker`).
 The settings are baked into the container at build time.

 ```python
 # -*- coding: utf-8 -*-